decretist/Dissertation/Chapter4/visualization.md

 Now, we are obviously not going to make an attribution of authorship based on the frequencies of only two function words.

-Increasing the number of function words one collects data for increases the accuracy of the stylometric analysis (up to a point).
-The reason that there is a limit to the marginal value of each additional word included in the analysis is that word frequencies in a sample of text fall off approximately according to an observed empirical relationship know as Zipf's law.
-If the words in a sample are rank-ordered from most to least frequent, Zipf's laws postulates that, as a first-order approximation, the frequency of each word will be 1/N times that of the most frequent word, where N is the rank.[^7]

 Increasing the number of function words for which one collects frequency data increases the accuracy of stylometric analysis, up to a point.
 There is, however, a limit to the marginal value of each additional word included in an analysis, for two reasons.
-The first reason is that word frequencies in a sample of text tail off approximately according to an observed empirical relationship known as Zipf’s law, after American quantitative linguist Geroge Kingsley Zipf (†.1950), who first published an extended discussion of the relationship.
+The first reason is that word frequencies in a sample of text tail off approximately according to an observed empirical relationship known as Zipf’s law, after American quantitative linguist George Kingsley Zipf (d.1950), who first published an extended discussion of the relationship.
 (Zipf did not apparently claim to have discovered the relationship himself.)
-If the words in a sample of text are rank-ordered from most to least frequent, Zipf’s laws posits that, as a first-order approximation, the frequency of each word will be 1/N times that of the most frequent word, where N is the rank.
-In other words, the theoretical Zipfian distribution predicts that the frequency of the second most frequent word in a sample of text should be one half that of the most frequent word, the frequency of the third most frequent word should be one third that of the most frequent word, and so on.
-(See Figure Za)
+If the words in a sample of text are rank-ordered from most to least frequent, Zipf’s laws posits that, as a first-order approximation, the frequency of each word will be 1/N times that of the most frequent word, where N is the rank.[^7] In other words, the theoretical Zipf distribution predicts that the frequency of the second most frequent word in a sample of text should be one half that of the most frequent word, the frequency of the third most frequent word should be one third that of the most frequent word, and so on.

+(See Figure Za below.
+The theoretical Zipf distribution plotted in Figures Za and Zb has been scaled to faciliate direct comparison with the actual data from the first- and second-recension *dicta* plotted in Figures Zc and Zd.
+In all four plots, the first data point has a rank of 1 and a frequency of 1861, corresponding to the 1,861 occurrences of the most frequent word *in* in the *dicta*.)

 ![Figure Za updated 16 Feb 2020](PNGs/Figure_Z_theoretical_bar.png)

-Zipf's law can be restated with greater mathematical precision by noting that the relationship of the logarithm of rank to the logarithm of frequency is linear, with a slope of -1.0 corresponding to a 1/N tail-off (See Figure Zb)[^z1]
+Zipf's law can be restated with greater mathematical precision by noting that the relationship of the logarithm of rank to the logarithm of frequency is linear, with a slope of -1.0 corresponding to a tail-off of 1/N. (See Figure Zb)[^z1]

-"... we have found a clearcut correlation between the number of different words in the *Ulysses* and the frequency of their usage, in the sense that they approximate the simple equation of an equalateral hyperbola:
+"we have found a clearcut correlation between the number of different words in the *Ulysses* and the frequency of their usage, in the sense that they approximate the simple equation of an equalateral
-$r \times f = C$
-in which *r* refers to the word's rank in the *Ulysses* and *f* to its frequency of occurrence (as we ignore for the present the size of C)."
-[Zipf 1949, 24]
+hyperbola: r × f = C in which *r* refers to the word's rank in the *Ulysses* and *f* to its frequency of occurrence (as we ignore for the present the size of C)."[@zipf_human_1949, 24]

 ![Figure Zb updated 16 Feb 2020](PNGs/Figure_Z_theoretical_log-log_scatter.png)